Last Updated on December 6, 2022

-I gave up most caffeine from 2017-2019, and wrote a blog post on the experience.
+I gave up most caffeine from 2017-2019 and wrote a blog post on the experience.
 I would have the occasional cup of green tea, but last year I was drinking a daily cup of coffee.
-It was a small ritual my husband I would do together which put us on the same page for the day.
+It was a small ritual my husband and I would do together, which put us on the same page for the day.

 make sure you’re hydrated:

 I see so many articles stating that you shouldn’t drink a bunch of water before bed.
-And, I definitely think that can be a valid answer, but for me – I often wake up in the middle of the night because I’m thirsty!
+And, while I agree that this is a valid answer, I frequently wake up in the middle of the night thirsty!

 try to avoid eating a big meal directly before bed: